madpilot/providore/README.md

 Providore is a simple, yet secure IoT provisioning system for your home IoT network.
 It runs over HTTP and HTTPS.

+## Getting started

+It's still early days - we aren't ready for prime time yet.
+Though if your interested in helping and know Typescript or C (and the Espressif IDF) feel free to fork and submitting
+PRs!

 ## Security

 There are a number of hurdles to jump when provisioning IoT devices: How do you configure a device?
 How do you update x509 certificates when connecting to MQTT?
 Doing these tasks